-In 1992, Whitireia turned seven, coinciding with provisions in the government's budget that allowed an additional 300 students to be accepted into study
+In 1992, provisions in the government's budget that allowed an additional 300 students to be accepted into study and Whitireia turned seven

 Whitireia staff celebrated the seventh birthday with a karaoke evening.
-Seven cakes for the seven years were created, decorated with the polytechnic logo.
+Seven cakes for the seven years were created, six circular treats decorated with the polytechnic logo and a singular seventh one in the shape of the number seven.

 Māori studies had always had a significant place at Whitireia, dating back to the first days of Parumoana Community College in 1986.
 This was solidified in 1992 when Tauhu Mitai-Ngatai was employed and tasked with creating a specific Māori faculty.
 At the time, the nascent faculty consisted of a small number of courses, and tutors who had energy and commitment but less management and planning skills.
 Tauhu Mitai-Ngatai, therefore, saw it as important not to begin by creating new programmes of study but instead focus on the structure of the department and the establishment of a philosophy.
 Staff development was a priority in the first year, with staff meeting over ten weeks to work on their understanding of te Tiriti o Waitangi, and to strengthen their spiritual and philosophical base.